Ultraconservatism: United States

 In the United States, ultraconservatism first appeared when right-wing politicians and businesses led the opposition to the New Deal of President Franklin D. Roosevelt.
 Beginning in the 1960s, during the Cold War, ultraconservatism began to rise to prominence, especially with the radical right organization, the John Birch Society.
 At this time, ultraconservatives were anticommunist, and opposed to the civil rights movement, trade unions, and social programs.
 Members of the John Birch Society believed that the civil rights movement would lead to the creation of a Soviet Negro Republic in the Southern United States.
 In 1961, Jacob Javits would say that ultraconservatism "represents a danger to the Republican Party", as it was "moving the party farther to the right ... [which] would transform the Republican Party into a fringe party".

 Beginning in the 1970s, ultraconservatives attempted to establish their principles into the government and culture of the United States, with the use of think tanks, political action committees, and lobbyists.
 These groups were typically supported by wealthy individuals, including Richard Uihlein, John McIntyre, and George Coleman.
 Ultraconservatives would then "mark some groups, seemingly based on race, class, and immigration status", in an effort to polarize the public, saying that some groups were "parasitic" to the economy.

-Early into the 21st century, the Second New Right became more ultraconservative, with some elements of neofascism, using nationalism to describe a mythical "past national glory".
-Following the election of Barack Obama in 2008, ultraconservatives made alarmist statements about the United States debt ceiling, calling for extreme cuts to social spending and the elimination of some social programs entirely.
+Early into the 21st century, the Second New Right became more ultraconservative, with some elements of neofascism, using nationalism to describe a "past national glory".
+Following the election of Barack Obama in 2008, ultraconservatives made alarmist statements about the United States debt ceiling, calling for large cuts to social spending and the elimination of some social programs entirely.
 During the Obama administration, ultraconservatives would organize around a message of "taking back our country" from Obama and creating the birther movement.